 EU citizens already living in the UK

-The new system will not apply to EU citizens living in the UK by 31 December 2020.
+The new system will not apply to EU citizens already living in the UK before 31 December 2020.
 They and their family members are eligible to apply to the EU Settlement Scheme and have until 30 June 2021 to make an application.

 As a transition measure, employers can continue to accept the passports and national identity cards of EU citizens as evidence of their right to work up until 30 June 2021.

-As a responsible employer you should consider your recruitment requirements for the upcoming year and beyond very carefully.
-If you are anticipating the need to recruit candidates from outside of the UK (EU or non EU workers) consider applying for a sponsor licence, to enable you to recruit migrant workers.
-This is a lengthy process and can take anything up to 6 months to be finalized or in current climate affected by COVID-19 even longer.
+As a responsible employer you should consider your recruitment requirements for 2021 and beyond very carefully.
+If you are anticipating the need to recruit candidates from outside of the UK (EU or non-EU workers) consider applying for a sponsor licence to enable you to recruit migrant workers.
+This is a lengthy process and can take anything up to 6 months to be finalized or in the current climate affected by COVID-19 and the aftermath, this could take even longer.

 Responsible employers must ensure that employees have the right to work.
-Failure to comply incurs both criminal and civil penalties including fines of up to £20,000 per illegal worker.
+Failure to comply would incur both criminal and civil penalties including fines of up to £20,000 per illegal worker.

-What should businesses do to prepare for the end of free movement as well as help existing employees legally stay and work in the UK.
+How can businesses be ready for the end of free movement as well as help existing employees legally stay and work in the UK.

-Review your existing EU and non EU workforce to determine future needs for your business
+Review existing EU and non-EU workforce to determine future needs for your business

 Apply for a Home Office sponsor licence

-Assist your existing EU workers securing settled status or pre-settled status under the EU Settlement Scheme
+Assist existing EU workers securing settled status or pre-settled status under the EU

-For expert immigration that you can trust please get in touch…
+For expert immigration advice that you can trust please get in touch…